Accelerating Vision Transformers with Adaptive Patch Sizes: Method

 Since APT is content-aware, the number of tokens for each image can vary widely.
 However, in contrast to token pruning works \citep{rao2021dynamicvit, liang2022not}, we do not reduce the size of the input at each layer, but \textit{before} running the model.
 While most vision works use a fixed resolution, our setting is closer to that of language modeling, and in vision to RLT \citep{choudhury2025rlt} and NaViT \citep{dehghani2023navit}, where the number of tokens varies, but is predictably dictated by the input data.
 We follow these methods and employ sequence packing.
 For a batch of input images with sequence lengths $\{N_1, N_2, \ldots N_B\}$, we concatenate the tokens into a single sequence with length $\sum_{i=1}^B N_i$ and construct a block-diagonal mask that ensures tokens only attend to tokens from the same example.
 This is natively implemented in commonly available attention backends such as FlashAttention \citep{dao2022flashattention, dao2023flashattention2} or xFormers \citep{xFormers2022}, and adds no overhead to the network itself as the mask does not change.
 After running the network, we split the resulting sequence into its constituent subsequences and either extract the class token or compute a pooled representation for each subsequence.

+\textbf{Positional Encodings.} To handle the positional encodings for the new variable-length sequences, we use positional encoding interpolation, introduced in NaViT \citep{dehghani2023navit}.
+Each smallest-size patch grid of size $\frac{H}{p} \times \frac{W}{p}$ is assigned an initial positional encoding, whether learned, sinusoidal or RoPE, where $p$ is the base patch size.
+For larger patch sizes, we obtain the corresponding positional encodings through interpolation: patches of size $sp$ (where $s > 1$) use a $\frac{H}{sp} \times \frac{W}{sp}$ grid, whose positional encodings are computed by sampling from the original $\frac{H}{p} \times \frac{W}{p}$ encoding map.
+For example, patches of size $2p$ use encodings interpolated to an $\frac{H}{2p} \times \frac{W}{2p}$ grid, patches of size $4p$ use $\frac{H}{4p} \times \frac{W}{4p}$, and so on.
+This approach naturally generalizes positional information across different scales while maintaining spatial consistency.

 \paragraph{Adaptation to Downstream Tasks.} Standard methods for dense visual tasks like object detection or semantic segmentation often rely on a feature map that has the same aspect ratio as the image.
 This is required for methods that rely on transposed convolutions to upsample an input feature map for per-pixel predictions \citep{li2022exploring}.
 In contrast, APT produces a different number of tokens per image, which cannot be simply reshaped into a rectangular feature map.
 To handle this, we rely on the assumption that the tokens representing larger patches encode simpler features and simply repeat them $2^{2i}$ times, as in \citep{havtorn2023msvit, bolya2023tomesd}.
 This yields a fully differentiable feature map that can be upsampled by transposed convolutions and seamlessly applied to downstream tasks.
-Furthermore, tasks requiring high-resolution dense predictions such as object detection often rely on \textit{window attention}~\citep{liu2021swin, yuan2021hrformer, fang2024eva}, where the image is subdivided into multiple window regions to localize attention and increase efficiency.
-APT can still be applied even with window-attention; we simply divide the image into windows that are multiples of the largest patch-size, and use variable numbers of tokens within each window; this can again be straightforwardly implemented using sequence packing and attention masks with light overhead.
+Furthermore, tasks requiring high-resolution dense prediction, such as object detection, often rely on \textit{window attention}~\citep{liu2021swin, yuan2021hrformer, fang2024eva}, where the image is subdivided into multiple window regions to localize attention and increase efficiency.
+APT can still be applied even with window-attention.
+To do this, we divide the image into windows that are multiples of the largest patch-size, and apply our patch assignment strategy as before.
+Now, each window contains variable numbers of tokens rather than a constant number, and attention is applied within each window.
+As before, this can be straightforwardly implemented using sequence packing and attention masks with light overhead.